audiblemaple/Announcer/README.md

 # Announcer
-The program opens a default chrome browser with an adblock extention, and can stop and resume Youtube videos while a certain audio file is playing.
+The program opens a default chrome browser, loads an adblock extention, and can stop and resume Youtube videos while a certain audio file is playing at certain intervals of time. this will probably not work, now since the chrome driver should be constantly updated.